ceph/ceph/doc/dev/perf_counters.rst

     }
   }

-A daemon's perf counters cache is stored in memory and a daemon's perf counter cache can evict perf counters.
-The number of labeled perf counter instances can grow very quickly, thus eviction is is recommended to be turned on.
-Eviction in the perf counters cache is turned on with the global config variable `labeled_perfcounters_cache_eviction` being set to `True`.
+A daemon's perf counters cache is stored in memory.
+Since the number of labeled perf counter instances can grow very quickly, eviction can be configured and is recommended to be turned on.

+Eviction in the perf counters cache is set with the global config variable ``labeled_perfcounters_cache_eviction``.

-There is also a config variable to set for the number of labled perf counters instances that are stored in the cache before eviction.
-See the config variable `labeled_perfcounters_cache_size`.
-Currently the least recently accessed counters are evicted first once the cache size limit is reached.
+There is also a global config variable to set the number of labled perf counter instances that are stored in the cache before eviction.
+See the config variable ``labeled_perfcounters_cache_size``.
+The least recently accessed counters are evicted first.

-Labeled perf counters can be accessed via `ceph {daemon name} labeledperf dump` and their schema can be viewed via `ceph {daemon name} labeledperf schema`.
+Labeled perf counters can be accessed with ``ceph {daemon id} labeledperf dump`` and their schema can be viewed with ``ceph {daemon id} labeledperf schema``.